History of the Margarita

 Who created/named the Margarita?

-Johnny Durlesser is one of the many people who either claim to have invented or named the Margarita cocktail.
-The following are the most notable, in roughly chronological order, rather than by probability:
+Johnny Durlesser is one of the many who claimed to have invented or named the Margarita cocktail.
+The following are the most notable, in roughly chronological order rather than by probability:

 1. Sara Morales, an expert in Mexican folklore, claimed the Margarita was created in 1930 by Doña Bertha, owner of Bertha's Bar in Taxco, Mexico.